Back

 rapid development of MVP

 The main competitors of Headcount are Gusto.com, letsdeel.com, and pilot.co.
-All of them use Transferwise (a service for transactions) and have giant fees for international transfers.
+All of them use Wise (a service for transactions) and have giant fees for international transfers.
 Headcount, on the contrary, collaborates with a large bank on special terms.
 It means that people can save money on fees.

-Normally it would take us at least three months to finish a project like this.
+Normally, it would take us at least three months to finish a project like this.
 Taking up the work on a payroll system with tight deadlines, a lot of risks, and no testing is a big gamble.
 But the Demo Day in the business incubator doesn’t happen every day and we just couldn’t give up a chance to work with Aldrin Clement — the author of the project who had a successful experience of launching a product in the incubator.

 How the client came up with the startup idea